zenna/canyoupleaseappreciatethis/_posts/2023-07-25-Decisions-II.md

 You still respect and cherish those
 &nbsp; Who still don't hear you.
 But now you've officially decided,
-&nbsp; It's easier to communicate your decision
+&nbsp; It's easier to communicate your decision.
 The tingling pressure of waiting
 &nbsp; For everyone to understand and agree
 Pops.
 Ouch.
 Relief.
 \
 \
 Appreciate that Gily recognized this feeling in me today, over Whatsapp on the roof.
 \
 \
 Appreciate that I recognized this feeling in Zenna today, as I listened, happily interrupting less than I might have.
 \